-9.2.2 Residential Care Facilities Special Needs Housing
+9.2.2 Special Needs Housing

 - 1. Special needs housing shall be permitted within land use designations where residential uses are permitted. - 2.
-The City in conjunction with the County, Provincial and Federal governments will support the development and retention of special needs housing throughout the City. - 7.2.16 3.
-Group homes shall be permitted in all areas of the City where residential uses are allowed in accordance with the policies of this Plan, and provided that: - a) Adequate residential amenities and services are available nearby; and - b) ii) In instances where a group home is located within a residential designation, it is of a size and land use character, which is similar to, or compatible with the existing area. - 7.2.17 Rest homes, nursing homes and other types of group accommodation, shall be permitted in all areas of the City where residential uses are allowed.
-Because of their land use intensity and potentially incompatible nature, these uses-may be permitted in special residential locations as specified in the implementing Zoning By-law. - 7.2.18 4.
-The Zoning By-law implementing this Plan will specifically define the various types of residential care facilities special needs housing and will establish regulations regarding such matters as minimum distance separation between facilities, minimum standards for occupancy and site development.

-- 7.2.19 5.
-Where suitable locations for residential care facilities not permitted by the implementing Zoning By-law may exist, amendments to the Zoning By-law shall be considered subject to individual review, having regard to the following: Where an amendment to the Zoning By-law is required to permit special needs housing, such amendments will consider: - a) i) The nature of the proposed use and its compatibility with the immediate neighbourhood; - b) ii) The objective of community integration; - c) iii) The existing Zoning By-law regulations; - d) Specific performance standards such as dwelling type, buffering, minimum amenity area and minimum floor space; and - e) Access to community facilities such as education, public transit and recreation. - Item 53: The purpose of 'Item 53' is to amend the policies for Accessory Apartments which were contained within the General Housing Policies section of the 2001 Official Plan.
+The City in conjunction with the County, Provincial and Federal governments will support the development and retention of special needs housing throughout the city. - 3.
+Group homes shall be permitted in all areas of the city where residential uses are allowed in accordance with the policies of this Plan, and provided that: - i) Adequate residential amenities and services are available nearby; and - ii) In instances where a group home is located within a residential designation, it is of a size and land use character, which is similar to, or compatible with the existing area. - 4.
+The Zoning By-law will specifically define the various types of special needs housing and will establish regulations regarding such matters as minimum distance separation between facilities, minimum standards for occupancy and site development. - 5.
+Where an amendment to the Zoning By-law is required to permit special needs housing, such amendments will consider: - i) The nature of the proposed use and its compatibility with the immediate neighbourhood; - ii) The objective of community integration; - iii) The existing Zoning By-law regulations; - iv) Specific performance standards such as dwelling type, buffering, minimum amenity area and minimum floor space; and - v) Access to community facilities such as education, public transit and recreation.